ddxv/adscrawler/README.md

 # Crawl App-Adst.txt and App Store Apps

-Various tools used for [AppGoblin](https://appgoblin.info).
-Mostly scripts for crawling the Google Play and Apple App Stores for as many apps as it can and also checks for their app-ads.txt files.
+Various tools used for collecting data for [AppGoblin's free ASO app marketing tools](https://appgoblin.info).
+Mostly scripts for crawling the Google Play and Apple App Stores for apps, keywords, SDKs and app-ads.txt files.

 Scrapers:
  - pull apps from app store and google play store top lists